smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Children of Memory** by Adrian Tchaikovsky, read 9 times

 **TOTAL**: 919 books read, with 579 unique titles.
+704 books were claimed to qualify for hard mode.
 440 books were used only once for this square.
 Skipped 10 times.
 Substituted 0 times.